 We ensure that indigenous voices are heard by facilitating their participation in the UN system and in national dialogues.
 Our longstanding partnership with indigenous peoples organisations and human rights institutions has created a global network that inspires change through sharing of good practices and experiences.

 Observer status and expert memberIWGIA has consultative/observer status with the UN Economic and Social Council (ECOSOC), the International Labour Organization (ILO), UN Educational, Scientific and Cultural Organization (UNESCO), the UN Framework Convention on Climate Change (UNFCCC), the Arctic Council and and the Green Climate Fund (GCF).
-IWGIA has en expert member in the African Commission on Humans and Peoples' Rights (ACHPR).
+IWGIA has observer status with the African Commission on Human and Peoples' Rights (ACHPR).
 IWGIA staff served from 2002 until 2020 as an expert member of the Working Group on Indigenous Populations/Communities (WGIP) of the African Commission.